jameslmartin/sample-message-service/README.md

 0. Clone this repository
 1. Install Docker
-2. Run `make build` to build latest Docker image of the Guild message service
+2. Run `make build network` to build latest Docker image of the Guild message service and instantiate the network used by docker-compose
 3. Create a `.env` file and copy the variables found in `.env-TEMPLATE`
     - Use ```shell
     SQLALCHEMY_DATABASE_URI=postgresql://postgres:education@database:5432/messages_dev